Leadership in Teaching: Literacy Specialist/Coach (Reading Specialist)

 - Demonstrate the ability to work collaboratively within a literacy team to create a comprehensive mission, vision, and action plan for a whole school, whole community within a multiple year literacy plan.

-- Exhibit the important skills of a literacy coach that include knowledge of literacy content and theory, instructional practice, and the ability to build relationships.
+- Exhibit the important skills of a literacy coach that include knowledge of literacy theory, content subject information, culturally relevant instructional practices, and understanding the importance of building relationships.

-- Use varied and appropriate instruments for literacy assessment in a manner that includes both analysis of data and synthesis of results; together this combination leads to differentiated plans for instruction.
+- Use varied and appropriate instruments for literacy assessment in a manner that includes both analysis of data and synthesis of results; together this combination leads to differentiated plans for culturally relevant instruction.

 - Establish a view of professional development that includes current theory and practice within a model of choice, interaction, varied group size, and a view of literacy that includes reading, writing, listening, speaking, and thinking.